bentobox19/poc-foundry-safe-sepolia/README.md

 <!-- MarkdownTOC -->

-- Transactions to Sepolia
+- Wallet Preparation
     - Generate a key
     - Send funds from other account
     - Derive 5 wallets and send them funds
-- Operations in your fork of Sepolia
+- Operate in a local fork of Sepolia
-    - Run the live fork with anvil
+- Deploy Safe Wallet and Simple Contract
     - Deploy a safe wallet
+    - Deploy a simple contract for the Safe to interact with
+- Interacting with the Multisig and Contract
+    - Generate a confirmation

 <!-- /MarkdownTOC -->

-## Transactions to Sepolia
+## Wallet Preparation

 ### Generate a key